South Australia is committed to supporting the Stolen Generations through the Stolen Generations Reparations Scheme.

 After two rounds of projects, just over $3 million remained unspent.

-As a result of this underspend, the Premier announced on 12 February 2019 that these funds would be redirected to the Individual Reparations Scheme, enabling an additional payment of $10,000 to be paid to those eligible under the scheme.
+As a result of this underspend, it was announced on 12 February 2019 that these funds would be redirected to the Individual Reparations Scheme, enabling an additional payment of $10,000 to be paid to those eligible under the scheme.

-At the same time, the Premier released the Honourable John Hill’s Independent Assessor Report on the Stolen Generations Reparations Scheme.
+At the same time, tthe Honourable John Hill’s Independent Assessor Report on the Stolen Generations Reparations Scheme was released.

 The report provides information on the scheme, as well as key messages emerging from personal stories shared by applicants.
 It does not reveal the names of any applicants.